Does your dog enjoy swimming? Here’s a roundup of the best places to take your dog swimming along the Front Range.

 Outdoor Swimming for Dogs

 Over the years, it has become more challenging to find outdoor swimming holes.
-As the Denver metro area has grown, it’s led to over-crowding at State Parks.
-If you have the flexibility to visit during off-hours, your dog will have more room to play.
+As the Denver metro area has grown, this expansion has led to overcrowding at State Parks.
+However, if you have the flexibility to visit during off-hours, your dog will have more room to play.

-Blue-green algae have also been a factor in recent years and can be toxic for dogs.
-Heed local warnings and, if in doubt, choose an indoor pool instead.
+In addition, blue-green algae have become a concern in recent years and can be toxic for dogs.
+For this reason, it’s important to heed local warnings and, if in doubt, choose an indoor pool instead.
 A toxic algae page on the Colorado Environmental Health website reports current conditions.
 Water conditions change quickly, so when in doubt, stay out!

-The off-leash area of Cherry Creek State Park is a 107-acre fenced field that has water access.
-They have done a fantastic job upgrading the infrastructure while maintaining the feeling of being in nature.
+The off-leash area of Cherry Creek State Park is a 107-acre fenced field with water access.
+The park has done a fantastic job upgrading the infrastructure while maintaining the feeling of being in nature.
 The creek is a big hit with water-loving dogs, and sunsets can be spectacular.

 Daily State Park Pass plus Dog off-leash pass required.

-Tip: Give yourself enough time because waits can be long to get into the dog area parking lot.
+Tip: Give yourself enough time because the wait to get into the dog area parking lot can be long.
 Also, off-leash parks are more fun if your dog plays well with others.
 You will be sharing the area with lots of other happy pups!

 Location: